Boards, Consoles, and Mixers

 There is a master gain control generally on the right of the mixer that controls the levels of all inputs simultaneously.
 Most mixers also include a fader for headphone volume

 Although handheld mics are often used for on-location news, for extended interviews it's better to equip both the interviewer and the person being interviewed with personal mics.

-Whereas the mixer shown above will probably require a special audio person to operate, the cameraperson can operate the simple two-mic mixer shown on the left.
+Whereas the mixer shown on the right above will probably require a special audio person to operate, the cameraperson can operate the simple two mic mixer shown on the left.
 The output from the unit is simply plugged into the camcorder.
 A slightly different approach to this was discussed in Module 39.